github-ec/PARA-METER-3.0/README.md

 Filtering the index 0 from each category would stop this behaviour.
 As it is not mandatory to put category names in front of the string you may do so or use the space for a different word.

+It may be helpful to clear the SD Card before uploading the folders with V3.0 compatible sound files to avoid conflicts.